Short term cash flow problems can create enormous problems for any company, no matter the size of it or how long it’s been established.

 Utilise a monthly business budget

-This point is particularly apparent for seasonal businesses, as monthly budgets can keep you on track and shine a light on how much money you’ll need throughout the year.
+This point is particularly apparent for seasonal businesses, as monthly business budgets can keep you on track and shine a light on how much money you’ll need throughout the year.
 You will need to start saving money and putting cash aside during your better months to cover the costs of your lower revenue periods.